Managing protection sets

 Consideration

-If after excluding a project from a protection set and R‑Cloud by using the hycu-project-exclude label, you need to add the same project to R‑Cloud again, contact HYCU Support.
+If after excluding a Google Cloud project from a protection set and R‑Cloud by using the hycu-project-exclude label, you need to add the same project to R‑Cloud again, contact HYCU Support.

 Procedure